Frequently Asked Questions

 - On the reader on the bus or tram stop

 - At any of the on-street ticket machines

-- Using the Robin Hood app (Android for PAYG).
+- Using the Robin Hood app on Android or iOS

 How do I get a Robin Hood Student Season card?